novoda/sqlite-provider/README.md

 ================================================

-THIS IS A DUMP OF IDEAS - NOTHING IS IMPLEMENTED AT THE MOMENT
+THIS IS A DUMP OF IDEAS - PARTIALLY IMPLEMENTED AT THE MOMENT (see demo project)